-- 1. To be eligible for funding, one or more of the following must be partially or completely within the area of a drought declaration order by Ecology: - (a) The public water system's service area. - (b) The geographic area where irrigated agriculture or livestock are located. - (c) The source of water, or the water body, that supplies water to the entity applying for funding. - 2.
-The reduction in water supply caused by drought must cause, or will cause, undue hardship, as described under WAC 173-167-230. - 3.
-Ecology will provide up to 50% state share match of an eligible project cost, except if the Applicant is a public water system that serves an economically disadvantaged community, as defined in WAC 173-167-200.
-In this situation, Ecology may fund up to 100% of an eligible project cost.
+- 1. To be eligible for funding, one or more of the following must be partially or completely within the geographic area of a drought declaration order by Ecology: - (a) The public water system's service area. - (b) The geographic area where irrigated agriculture or livestock are located. - (c) The source of water, or the water body, that supplies water to the entity applying for funding.